David Dickson

 Contact

 David Dickson left Ireland for America in 1906.
-He sailed from Liverpool on the SS Majestic on 2nd May, ariving in New York on 10th May.
-He is described on the bottom line of the manifest below, as an ironmonger from Downpatrick, of good health, both mental and physical.
+He sailed from Liverpool, travelling Third Class on the SS Majestic, on 2nd May, and arrived in New York on 10th May.
+He was described on the bottom line of the List or Manifest of Alien Passengers shown below as an ironmonger from Downpatrick, of good health, both mental and physical.
+The passenger list compiled when he left Liverpool stated that he was a labourer however.

-The rest of the information about David Dickson tells us that he was a 21 year old single male, able to read and write, Irish, and that his passage to his final destination of New York had been paid for by his father.
-He had never visited the USA before.
+The rest of the information about David Dickson tells us that he was a 21 year old single male, Irish, able to read and write, and that his passage to his final destination of New York had been paid for by his father.
+He had $85.00 with him.
 He was going to join a friend, Dr John Skillen who lived at 489, 8th Avenue, New York.
 He had never been in prison, almshouse, institute for the care and treatment of the insane, or supported by charity.
 He was not a polygamist or an anarchist.
 He was not deformed or crippled.
 He had not been offered a job in the USA.
+He had never been in the United States before.

 RMS Majestic